EriksenJ/ra_guide/README.md

 - We use the [`here` package](https://here.r-lib.org/) when specifying paths to ensure all paths are read relative to the project folder.

+### Larger than memory datasets

+- We sometimes work with datasets that are larger-than-memory, meaning that loading them requires (nearly) all or more than the RAM available on servers.
+We can avoid loading data into R using the `arrow` and `duckdb` packages.
+  - [Introduction](https://github.com/thisisnic/awesome-arrow-r) to using `arrow` (with ` duckdb`) in R.
+  - [Introduction](https://jthomasmock.github.io/bigger-data/#37) to using `duckdb` with `dplyr` functions.

 ### Guides to get started with R

 - How to get started:
   - Read parts Hans Henrik Sievertsen's [Introduction to R](https://github.com/hhsievertsen/Advanced_R/) and solve the associated exercises.